kpavlov/ak3-bank/README.md

 Another Endpoint will output the user information showing _Name_, _Surname_, _balance_, and transactions of the accounts.

 For simplicity, the data is saved in memory and not actually persisted, so that the solution could be easier tested.

+## Build instructions

+To build with maven and start:

+    ./build-and-start.sh